Do You Know What’s in Your Beef?

 So what else is in the patties?
 That leaves 20-50 percent that is not water or meat.
 Other tissue types that were identified included: nerves, blood vessels, bone, and adipose (fat) tissues, as well as parasites which were found in two hamburgers.
 Plant material was also found, which is usually used as filler.

-But we know what you are thinking, “I don’t eat that much fast food,” or “I make hamburgers for my family and friends at home,” which is perceived as being healthier.
+We know what you are thinking, “I don’t eat that much fast food,” or “I make hamburgers for my family and friends at home,” which is perceived as being healthier.
 But is it?

-In 2000, federal officials were struggling to remove potentially deadly E. coli from hamburgers when an innovative company from South Dakota came up with a novel idea: injecting beef with ammonia.
-Ammonia is a colorless gas with a characteristic pungent smell that is used in many commercial cleaning products.
-Although in wide use, ammonia is both caustic and hazardous.
 The company, Beef Products Inc., had been looking to expand into the hamburger business with a product made from beef that included fatty trimmings the industry once relegated to pet food and cooking oil.
 The trimmings were particularly susceptible to contamination, but a study commissioned by the company showed that the ammonia process would kill E. coli as well as salmonella.

 Officials at the United States Department of Agriculture (USDA) endorsed the company’s ammonia treatment, and have said it destroys E. coli “to an undetectable level.”
 They decided it was so effective that in 2007 when the department began routine testing of meat used in hamburgers sold to the general public, they exempted Beef Products.

-With the U.S.D.A.’s stamp of approval, the company’s processed beef has become a mainstay in America’s hamburgers; what is found in school lunches, business cafeterias and in the frozen meat section of your local grocery store or supermarket.
+With the U.S.D.A.’s stamp of approval, the company’s processed beef has become a mainstay in America’s hamburgers; found in school lunches, business cafeterias and in the frozen meat section of your local grocery store or supermarket.
 The company says its processed beef, a mash-like substance frozen into blocks or chips, is used in a majority of the hamburger sold nationwide.
 But it has remained little known outside industry and government circles.
 The federal government agreed to the company’s request that the ammonia be classified as a “processing agent” and not an ingredient that would be listed on labels.

 Back to "Blog"